The 5 Signs Of Terrible Bracket Picking Advice

 In that case, picking several 12-5 upsets — or even just one of them — could be a very bad decision.

 Why Bad Bracket Advice Exists

 We hate to be hard on people, because most bracket pools are first and foremost about fun.
-But we’re also very serious about winning, since there’s usually money on the line, and there’s only so much you can have if you’re always losing your money.
+But we’re also very serious about winning pools, since there’s usually money on the line, and there’s only so much fun you can have if you’re always losing money.

-The concepts above are backed up by extensive quantitative research we’ve conducted, including many millions of computer simulations of fictional bracket pools, 10+ years of selling bracket analysis to paying customers who demand results from our work, and data collected on the performance of our bracket picks across thousands of customer pools.
-So it rubs us the wrong way that many college basketball “experts” with huge audience platforms can be so blatantly incorrect when it comes to bracket advice.
+The concepts in this post are substantiated by extensive research and testing we’ve conducted; 10+ years of selling bracket analysis to paying customers who demand results; and data collected on the real-world performance of our bracket picks across thousands of customer pools.

-The process of figuring out the best possible picks for a given bracket pool is primarily a big, juicy, complex mathematical optimization problem.
-Sure, the “eye test” and the “intangibles” and understanding subtle matchup effects between teams means something — but very few people have “eyes” worth trusting.
-On the other hand, so many different independent and dependent decisions need to be made to fill out a bracket in the best way, that using math and technology to solve the bulk of the problem is the clear better way.
+The process of figuring out the best possible picks for a particular bracket pool is really just a big, juicy, mathematical optimization problem with lots of variables.
+So many complex, interdependent decisions need to be made that using technology to solve the bulk of the problem is clearly the better way.

 Wrapping It Up

 As they used to say in ancient Rome, caveat tournamenti selector (loosely translated, “bracket picker beware”).